HackYourFuture/JavaScript1/fundamentals/functions.md

 >
 > 𝑓(2) = 2 + 7 = 9

 The value of the function 𝑓(x) is dependent on the value you supply for its argument x.
 (Instead of the term 'argument', sometimes the word 'parameter' is used).
-This function adds 7 to the value of its argument.
-Whenever we need to add 7 to some number we can reuse this same function over and over again.

 Here is the equivalent JavaScript function: